jasonchenzhou/strVec/README.md

 # strVec
-This is a simple vector library for string elements contains functions: reserve(), resize(), push_back(), etc.
+This is a simple vector library for string elements./n contains functions: reserve(), resize(), push_back(), etc.